The History of Olde Harbour Inn

 When Standard Oil left the building in 1907, it sat vacant more than 20 years.
 In 1930, Alexander Brothers Company, a blue jeans and overall factory, moved in and conducted business from the building until 1980.

 In 1985, the building underwent a complete renovation.
 It was re-opened as the Olde Harbour Inn in 1987.
 In December 1991, HLC Hotels, Inc, a Savannah-owned and operated hotel management company, purchased The Olde Harbour Inn as the first property in its collection of upscale historic Savannah inns.
-HLC's Savannah Inns now include The Marshall House, The Eliza Thompson House, The East Bay Inn, The Gastonian and The Kehoe House.
+HLC's Savannah Inns also include The Marshall House, The Eliza Thompson House, The East Bay Inn, The Gastonian and The Kehoe House.